 A dehumidifier can be plugged into an extension cord, but it should never be plugged into an extension cord alone.
 That’s because dehumidifiers draw so much power that they can potentially trip the circuit breaker in your home if the extension cord you’re using to plug it in isn’t up to code.
 So how do you avoid this problem?

-It all comes down to how many watts your dehumidifier draws and how many amps you have coming out of your wall outlets in your home.
+It all comes down to how many watts your dehumidifier draws and how many amps you have coming out of the wall outlets in your home.

 The most recommended solution for your dehumidifier to perform efficiently is to connect it directly to an electrical outlet.
 Doing so will ensure the safety of both your home and the appliance.